AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-nginx.md

    ln -s /etc/nginx/sites-available/german.mysite.mg german.mysite.mg
    ```

-{% endcollapsible %}

-## Step 3: Modify nginx.conf.sample {#ms-nginx-conf-sample}
+## Step 3: Modify nginx.conf.sample

-{%
-include note.html
-type="tip"
+>[!TIP]
+>
-content="Do not edit the `nginx.conf.sample` file; it is a core Magento file that may be updated with each new release.
-Instead, copy the `nginx.conf.sample` file, rename it, and then edit the copied file."
+>Do not edit the `nginx.conf.sample` file; it is a core Magento file that may be updated with each new release.
+Instead, copy the `nginx.conf.sample` file, rename it, and then edit the copied file.
-%}

-{% collapsible To edit the PHP entry point for the main application: %}
+**To edit the PHP entry point for the main application**:

-To modify the `nginx.conf.sample` file:
+To modify the `nginx.conf.sample` file**:

 1. Open a text editor and review the `nginx.conf.sample` file ,`<magento2_installation_directory>/nginx.conf.sample`.
 Look for the following section: